Trogir: History

-In 1420 the period of a long-term Venetian rule began and lasted nearly four centuries, when Traù (as the city was called by the Venetians) was a city with rich economy, as exemplified by numerous Renaissance works of art and architecture.
+In 1420, the period of a long-term Venetian rule began and lasted nearly four centuries, when Traù (from Dalmatian, Venetian and Italian: [traˈu]) was a city with rich economy, as exemplified by numerous Renaissance works of art and architecture.
 In about 1650 a manuscript of the ancient Roman author Petronius' Satyricon was discovered at Trogir which contained the Cena Trimalchionis ("Trimalchio's Dinner").
 This is the longest surviving portion of the Satyricon and a major discovery for Roman literature.

 On the fall of Venice in 1797, Traù became a part of the Habsburg Empire, which ruled over the city until 1918, with the exception of Napoleon Bonaparte's French rule from 1806 to 1814 (when the city was part of the Napoleonic Kingdom of Italy and Illyrian Provinces).

 After World War I, Trogir, together with most parts of Dalmatia, became a part of the State of Slovenes, Croats and Serbs and subsequently the Kingdom of Yugoslavia.
 During this period Dalmatian Italians, who until 1918 were present in the city, left for Italy.
-In 1939 it become a part of Banovina of Croatia.
+In 1939, it become a part of Banovina of Croatia.
 During World War II, Trogir was annexed by Italy and was part of the Italian Governorate of Dalmatia from 1941 to 1943 being part of the province of Spalato.
 After a short period of partisan rule it became part of the Independent State of Croatia under German military supervision from 1943 to 1944.
-Subsequently Tito's Partisans liberated it for the second time in 1944.
+Subsequently Tito's Partisans's 26 Division liberated it for the second time on 27.10.1944.
 After that it belonged to the second Yugoslavia, and from 1991 to Croatia.

 Population

+In 2021, the town had 12,393 residents in the following 8 settlements: